DC Nursing Colleges & Licensure

 All CRNA license renewals in Washington DC must be completed online.

 CRNAs must submit documents detailing 24 hours of continuing education requirements, including 15 hours in pharmacology, two hours in Covid vaccinations, two hours in LGBTQ or Cultural Awareness, and three hours in HIV/AIDS or director’s topics.
-The fee for a renewal is $313.
+Pay a renewal fee.

 Bernd Geels